akka/akka-http/docs/src/main/paradox/native-image.md

 Building native images with Akka HTTP is supported, both for local and cluster actor system applications.

+For details about building native images with Akka in general, see the @extref[Akka Documentation](akka:additional/native-image.html)

 Most built-in features in Akka HTTP can be used as is, however some require additional metadata for reflective access to work.

 ## Unsupported features